bosskabouter/volatalk/README.md

 2. a PeerJS server instance (https://peer.pm:999).
 VolaTALK's PeerServer will extend the default PeerServer to guarantee authenticity of the connected clients by validating a signature in the connection token.
 Not yet implemented.
 Depends on BIP39 key.
 3. a Web-PUSH API responding to posts for push messages (https://peered.me:432/push).
 Push Payload is encrypted by the sender and can only be decoded by receiver.
 Neither this Push Server nor the Browser Notification provider (endpoint) are able to read this content.
 Requests with too large `content-length` in their post request header (max 4Kb.) receive `HTTP status 507`.
 The body of the request contains the subscription endpoint and the encrypted payload.
 The server passes the endpoint and the payload on to the WebPush API (https://github.com/web-push-libs/web-push).

-TODO: Investigate possibility create a VAPI keypair for each client subscription, so that VAPID public key isn't a global static and pertains only to the given client.
-This Vapid Keypair should however be generated on the Push Server, so clients registering for push notifications should request their Vapid Key pair from the Server.
+    TODO: Investigate possibility to create a VAPI keypair for each client subscription, so that VAPID public key isn't a global static and pertains only to the given client.
+This Vapid Keypair should however be generated on the Push Server, so clients registering for push notifications should request their Vapid Key pair from this server.

 ## License